DevSecTop/TF-via-PR/docs/README.md

 ### How does encryption work?

-Before the workflow uploads the TF plan file as an artifact, it can be encrypted with a passphrase to prevent exposure of sensitive data using `plan-encrypt` input with a secret (e.g., `${{ secrets.PASSPHRASE }}`).
+Before the workflow uploads the plan file as an artifact, it can be encrypted with a passphrase to prevent exposure of sensitive data using `plan-encrypt` input with a secret (e.g., `${{ secrets.PASSPHRASE }}`).
 This is done with [OpenSSL](https://docs.openssl.org/master/man1/openssl-enc/ "OpenSSL encryption documentation.")'s symmetric stream counter mode encryption with salt and pbkdf2.

-In order to locally decrypt the TF plan file, use the following commands after downloading the artifact (noting the whitespace before `openssl` to prevent recording the command in shell history):
+In order to decrypt the plan file locally, use the following commands after downloading the artifact (noting the whitespace before `openssl` to prevent recording the command in shell history):

 ```fish
 unzip <tf.plan>